 - 2 handfuls spinach, coarsely chopped

 - 1/2 cup sun dried tomatoes packed in oil/water, rinsed, drained & chopped

 - Cooking spray (I use Misto)

-- Preheat oven to 350 degrees F, place cupcake liners into a 12 muffin tin and spray generously with cooking spray.
-Alternatively, you could use a silicone BPA-free muffin baking pan or individual silicone BPA-free muffin cups.
-Also, you could make the egg bake in an 8 x 8 baking dish lined with parchment paper and then cut into squares.
-DO NOT bake the egg muffins directly in the muffin tin, they will stick!
+- Preheat oven to 350 degrees F, place unbleached muffin liners into a 12 muffin tin and spray with cooking spray (alternatively, you could use silicone muffin tin).
+Also, you could make an egg bake in an 8 x 8 baking dish lined with unbleached parchment paper and then cut into squares.

 Servings Per Recipe: 12

 Amount Per Serving = 1 muffin: